-Prebuilt’s prefab houses are designed by their partner architects Pleysier Perkins and built in the factory in a matter of weeks then installed on-site in a few days.
+Prebuilt’s prefab homes are designed by their partner architects Pleysier Perkins and built in the factory in a matter of weeks then installed on-site in a few days.
 Their recently completed St Andrews Beach House on the Mornington Peninsula is embedded within its rugged sand dune location, providing the clients with a perfect sanctuary.
 The project’s robust materiality protects it from the harsh southerly winds blowing across Bass Strait, while generous glazing means they can still enjoy views of the surrounding coastal landscape.
-Prebuilt has a green approach that informs all areas of construction, from utilising plantation and recycled timber and water-saving plumbing fittings to offering clients grey-water recycling systems and solar hot water.
+Prebuilt has a green approach that informs all areas of construction in modular homes and prefab homes, from utilising plantation and recycled timber and water-saving plumbing fittings to offering clients grey-water recycling systems and solar hot water.

 Photography by Michael Kai

-Tags: Archiblox, Australia, Belmore Home, Clydesdale House, David Curzon, Ecoliv, Ivanhoe Extension, John Madden, leanne amodeo, Michael Kai, Mode Homes, Modscape, Pleysier Perkins, Prebuilt, prefab, Prefabrication, San Remo House, St Andrews Beach House, Tatjana Plitt, victoria, Warrana Reed
+Tags: Archiblox, Australia, Belmore Home, Clydesdale House, David Curzon, Ecoliv, Ivanhoe Extension, John Madden, Kit Homes Australia, leanne amodeo, Michael Kai, Mode Homes, Modscape, Modular Homes, Pleysier Perkins, Prebuilt, Prebuilt Homes, prefab, Prefab Cabins, Prefab Homes, Prefabrication, San Remo House, St Andrews Beach House, Tatjana Plitt, victoria, Warrana Reed